 The latest in a series of animated films that explain the essence of the disease and its public health implications, The Genetics of Alzheimer's explores the role of genes in developing the disease.
 These films are designed to increase understanding in order to reduce stigma, improve care and help strengthen the public fight against this challenging disease.

-Winter 2013 | Alliance for aging Research
+Summer 2013 | Alliance for Aging Research

 Related topics: Aging Research Health Medical Innovation PolicyThe Alliance for Aging Research is excited to announce the launch of the newly re-designed www.silverbook.org, which brings 1,000s of facts and statistics from more than 600 sources, into one easy-to-use website.
 The new site continues to offer free access to the same unique database that features the latest information on the burden of chronic disease and the value of innovation in reducing that burden; but now with advanced search features, better navigability, and a more modern design.